-Four Palestinians dead in Gaza explosion: health ministry
+Four Palestinian militants dead in Gaza blast

 Egypt, battling an Islamist insurgency in neighboring Sinai, keeps its border with Gaza largely closed.

-Reporting by Nidal al-Mughrabi; writing by Maayan Lubell; editing by Jason Neely
+Reporting by Nidal al-Mughrabi; writing by Maayan Lubell; editing by Angus MacSwan